 You might think I'm passing judgment, but I'm not.
 I used to be that person.
 I know how they got there.
 I understand them.
 They are good people that just need to have their eyes opened.
-To be shown the truth in a way that makes them stop and see what is really going on.
+To be shown the truth in a way that makes them stop and see what is really going on, right before their eyes.

 Even for people who have not been enlightened when it comes to cats and what they should eat, some of the things these people thought were okay to feed to their cats surprised me: things like root vegetables (73%), green tomatoes (54%) and raw potatoes (50%).
 They've been looking at too many pretty bags of dry food, it seems.

 Many of those surveyed (48%) said they let their cats have scraps from the dinner table an average of seven times a month.
 Purina criticized this, saying scraps didn't provide the essential nutrients that cats need.
 This has long been the message from the pet food industry, going back to 1964 when the Pet Food Institute started a campaign warning consumers about feeding table scraps and the importance of feeding processed food to pets.² I wouldn't recommend a diet of scraps, but the occasional bit of leftover cooked meat isn't going to hurt your pet — at least it's real food.